 I Vector containing statistical information planned at each analysis. trueneg Vector of desired probabilities for crossing upper bound assuming mean of 0. falsepos Vector of desired probabilities for crossing lower bound assuming mean of 0. tol Tolerance for error (scalar; default is 0.000001).
 Normally this will not be changed by the user.
-This does not translate directly to number of digits of accuracy, so use extra decimal places. r Single integer value controlling grid for numerical integration as in Jennison and Turnbull (2000); default is 18, range is 1 to 80.
-Larger values provide larger number of grid points and greater accuracy.
-Normally r will not be changed by the user. printerr If this scalar argument set to 1, this will print messages from underlying C program.
+This does not translate directly to number of digits of accuracy, so use extra decimal places. r Integer value (>= 1 and <= 80) controlling the number of numerical integra- tion grid points.
+Default is 18, as recommended by Jennison and Turnbull (2000).
+Grid points are spread out in the tails for accurate probability calcu- lations.
+Larger values provide more grid points and greater accuracy but slow down computation.
+Jennison and Turnbull (p.
+350) note an accuracy of $10^{-6}$ with r = 16.
+This parameter is normally not changed by users. printerr If this scalar argument set to 1, this will print messages from underlying C pro- gram.
 Mainly intended to notify user when an output solution does not match input specifications.
-This is not intended to stop execution as this often occurs when deriving a design in gsDesign that uses beta-spending. theta Scalar containing mean (drift) per unit of statistical information. a Vector containing lower bound that is fixed for use in gsBound1. probhi Vector of desired probabilities for crossing upper bound assuming mean of theta.
+This is not intended to stop execution as this often occurs when deriving a design in gsDesign that uses beta-spending.

+theta Scalar containing mean (drift) per unit of statistical information. а Vector containing lower bound that is fixed for use in gsBound1. probhi Vector of desired probabilities for crossing upper bound assuming mean of theta.